-The state of Illinois has not adopted UETA.However, in 1999, Illinois enacted electronic signature law which favors some types of electronic signature as more trustworthy than others.Under the law,the most sexure type of electronic sugnature is the “secure electronic signature”.Secure electronic signature are presumed valid under the law unless there is evidence to the contrary.
+The state of Illinois has not adopted UETA.However, in 1999, Illinois enacted electronic signature law which favors some types of electronic signature as more trustworthy than others.Under the law,the most secure type of electronic signature is the “secure electronic signature”.Secure electronic signatures are presumed valid under the law unless there is evidence to the contrary.
 Under the law, it is deemed “secure” if :

 • It is created in a manner that can be considered commercially reasonable under the circumstances